hydna/hydna-text/introduction.md

 ## Key Concepts

-These are a few of the concepts -- or components -- of Hydna a developer should be familiar with.
+A few of the key concepts -- or components -- of Hydna are outlined below.
+Developers should familiarize themselves with these concepts to featherbed further adventures in the world of Hydna.

 ### Streams